Lee Schipper Memorial Scholarship for Sustainable Transport and Energy Efficiency

 The Scholarship aims to expand contributions to sustainable transport and energy efficiency research and policy dialogue.
 It prioritizes “iconoclastic” contributions that have clear, transformative outputs and contribute to measurable changes.
 Proposals relating to different aspects of policy dialogue are welcome, including data collection and quality, diagnosis through data analysis (qualitative and quantitative), policy analysis and evaluation, and interdisciplinary and international comparative analysis.

-Additional African Scholar Eligibility Requirements
+Additional African Scholarship

 Contact